Who can have a NHS vasectomy?

 We are providing vasectomies for patients from East Berkshire CCG and Buckinghamshire CCG.
 However, West Berks has unfortunately stopped commissioning any NHS vasectomies and Oxford CCG has currently suspended NHS vasectomies. if in doubt, ask your GP.
 You do not have to live in these areas, but you have to be registered in a practice, who belongs to one of these CCGs.
 Thus, patients in certain adjacent areas i.e. Wraysbury and Englefield Green in Surrey may also benefit from an NHS vasectomy with us, because their practices are part of the CCGs quoted above.
 If in doubt, please ask your practice receptionist or practice manager.
 Please scroll down this page for much more information.
 Find below a public facebook review by one of our NHS patients

 We will email you a Welcome Pack and send you 2 links to Online Forms to complete that will directly save into your patient pack.
-We can then look at those forms.
+You do need to attend a webinar, which usually happens on Wednesday at 7pm.

 If you look around this website almost all questions should be answered.
 Familiarising yourself with this website (particularly the menu “More about NSV”, which contains the clinical FAQs, why vasectomy, why not having a vasectomy and alternatives to vasectomy means that you are comprehensively informed.
 If you are under 30 and want a vasectomy, please look at the “young patient” part of the website and submit the form.
 As not to get into trouble on the day, familiarise yourself with directions to Thames Valley Vasectomy Services.

-- Shorter waiting time (less than 2 weeks)
+- Shorter waiting time (typically less than 2 weeks)

 - Don’t have to see your GP, just call.